 This weight loss tip is for those who are able to tolerate caffeine.
 Studies show that the caffeine in coffee can boost metabolism by 3-11% and increase fat burning by up to 10-29% (4a).
 While coffee by itself contains antioxidants and is thought to have some beneficial properties, studies comparing caffeinated and decaffeinated coffee show that this increase in metabolic rate is mainly due to the additional caffeine (4b, 4c).

 With that said, be mindful of the sugar or other calorie-dense ingredients being added to your coffee.
 If you cannot drink it black, use non-calorie sweeteners, limit the creamer, and nix the chocolate/caramel syrup and whip cream.

 Scientific bottom line: Caffeinated green tea provides an even better boost in metabolism.

+Like the previous weight loss tip, this one is directed to those who are not too sensitive to the effects of caffeine.
 Regular green tea (or green tea extract) has two important things that help in weight loss: caffeine and powerful antioxidants called catechins.
 These catechins not only have their own health benefits, but they further enhance the thermogenic (fat-burning) properties of the caffeine on your metabolism (5a, 5b).